ElazarK/content-docs/playbooks/Get_File_Sample_By_Hash_Cylance_Protect.md

-Returns to the war-room a file sample correlating to SHA256 file hashes in the inputs using Cylance Protect integration.
+Returns to the War Room, a file sample correlating to SHA256 hashes in the inputs using Cylance Protect integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.